MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th>Method Description</th>
   </tr>
   <tr>
-    <td>When the search button is selected the search query that is filled into the search bar is compared to the data stored in the database for that user.
+    <td>This method lets the user search their entire calendar for events and assignemnts.
+When the search button is selected the search query that is filled into the search bar is compared to the data stored in the database for that user.
 All matching events and assignments are displayed on the screen.</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>